keeva-c/atol-genome-note-lite/dev/not-a-genome-note-lite-template.md

 ## **Acknowledgements and funding information**

-{% if sample.bpa_initiative=='Threatened Species Initiative' %}We would like to acknowledge the contribution of the {{ sample.bpa_initiative }} Consortium in the generation of data used in this publication.
-The Initiative is supported by funding from Bioplatforms Australia, enabled by the Commonwealth Government National Collaborative Research Infrastructure Strategy (NCRIS) in partnership with the University of Sydney; the Australian Government Department of Climate Change, Energy, the Environment and Water; WA Department of Biodiversity, Conservation & Attractions; and Amazon Web Services.{% else %}We would like to acknowledge the contribution of the {{ sample.bpa_initiative }} Consortium in the generation of data used in this publication.
+{% if sample.bpa_initiative=='Threatened Species Initiative' %}We would like to acknowledge the contribution of the {{ sample.bpa_initiative }} in the generation of data used in this publication.
+The Initiative is supported by funding from Bioplatforms Australia, enabled by the Commonwealth Government National Collaborative Research Infrastructure Strategy (NCRIS) in partnership with the University of Sydney; the Australian Government Department of Climate Change, Energy, the Environment and Water; WA Department of Biodiversity, Conservation & Attractions; and Amazon Web Services.{% else %}We would like to acknowledge the contribution of the {{ sample.bpa_initiative }} in the generation of data used in this publication.
 The Initiative is supported by funding from Bioplatforms Australia, enabled by the Commonwealth Government National Collaborative Research Infrastructure Strategy (NCRIS).{% endif %}

 The genome has been assembled and published as part of the Australian Tree of Life Informatics Capacity, a platform provided by the Australian BioCommons.